abhayagiri/beginning-our-day/manuscripts/ay/ay-all.md

 If we see anger arise in other people, one way to quell the anger is to get really angry back and basically squash them with our words.
-That may shut them up, but there isn't much—if any—Dhamma present in that response.
+That may shut them up, but there isn't much---if any---Dhamma present in that response.
 Another method is to manipulate them into to stopping their anger by using subtle, temporary tactics, but that also doesn't help them grow in Dhamma.
 What helps is meeting their negative energy with